Fresh Garden-Veggie Pico de Gallo in Minutes!

 by Texas Homesteader ~

-I make fresh pico de gallo in minutes using fresh garden vegetables.
-Fresh deliciousness such as ripe tomatoes, onion, garlic, jalapenos and cilantro.
-Go ahead, ENJOY your veggies!
+I make fresh pico de gallo in minutes using fresh garden vegetables such as ripe tomatoes, onion, garlic, jalapenos and cilantro.
+Go ahead, ENJOY eating your vegetables!

 Fresh pico de gallo in minutes using fresh garden vegetables.
 Ripe tomatoes, onion, garlic, jalapenos and cilantro.
 ENJOY your veggies! #TexasHomesteader